 - The margins – top and bottom, left and right – are to be 1 inch.

 - The name(s) of the author(s) should not appear in the original submission of the manuscript..
 Institutional/program identifiers should also be removed or anonymized for the peer review process.

 - If a submission contains tables, graphs or figures they should be included in the manuscript where they should appear in a published version.

-Manuscripts that the editors decide meet the basic expectations of the journal will be read by at least three reviewers.
-CJSoTL is committed to a six week turn-around time for the review of manuscripts.
-The reviewers are asked to ensure that the manuscript meets the basic criteria for scholarship as described in Scholarship Assessed: Evaluation of the Professoriate (Glassick, Huber, & Maefoff, 1997; i.e., clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique).
+Manuscripts that the editors decide meet the basic expectations of the journal will be read by at least two reviewers.
+CJSoTL is committed to a three month turn-around time for the review of manuscripts.
+The reviewers are asked to consider the extent to which the manuscript meets the basic criteria for scholarship as described in Scholarship Assessed: Evaluation of the Professoriate (Glassick, Huber, & Maefoff, 1997; i.e., clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique).
 In particular, reviewers are asked to consider the following questions, which are based on those criteria:

-To achieve a six week turn-around time, it is necessary for authors to present manuscripts that meet the journal’s formatting expectations, that have complete and accurate references, and that any tables or figures are in a format acceptable to the journal.
+To achieve a three month turn-around time, it is necessary for authors to present manuscripts that meet the journal’s formatting expectations, that have complete and accurate references, and that any tables or figures are in a format acceptable to the journal.
 Research articles involving human participants should also confirm (within the body of the manuscript) that required ethics clearances were received for the work.
-Manuscripts must be accompanied by a cover letter that indicates that the manuscript is being submitted solely to CJSoTL, that the manuscript represents new, unpublished findings or arguments, and, for research articles, that the study was approved by your institutional ethics review board.
+Manuscripts must be accompanied by a cover letter that indicates that the manuscript is being submitted solely to CJSoTL, that the manuscript represents new, unpublished findings or arguments, and, for research articles involving human participants, that the study was approved by your institutional ethics review board.
 For further information, please see the Reviewers' Rubric.

 The Canadian Journal for the Scholarship of Teaching and Learning ("Journal") is the official journal of The Society for Teaching and Learning in Higher Education ("Society").
 The Journal publishes research and commentary on the scholarship of teaching and learning.